Man looking at the views from Yosemite Point.

 ⚠️ Electrical, water, and sewer hookups are not available in Yosemite.

-Dump stations (with fresh water) are available at Upper Pines Campground (all year) and near Wawona Campground (summer only).
+Dump stations (with fresh water) are available atΒ Upper Pines CampgroundΒ (all year) and near Wawona Campground (summer only).

-Generator use is allowed between 7 to 9 AM, 12 to 2 PM, and 5 to 7 PM.
+Generator useΒ is allowed between 7 to 9 AM, 12 to 2 PM, and 5 to 7 PM.

+RV sites inside Yosemite will sell out just as quickly as tent sites.
 If you didn’t get a spot inside the park, there are plenty of options outside Yosemite.

 I only listed a few examples of RV parks outside Yosemite just to give you an idea of what’s out there.
+I recommend doing more research on all the RV parks in the area and plan in advance!

 Transportation